FlorianFrank/MemTestX/software/experiment_scheduler/README.md

 In the **experiments** section, individual experiments can be defined in sequential order.
 In this example, the first experiment performs a reliable read and write operation on the memory, using an initial value of `0x55` and a PUF value of `0xAA`.
 Afterward, a `readLatencyTest` is executed, where all timing parameters remain unchanged except for `tOERead`.
 Here, explicit timing values or a range can be specified.
-In this case, dedicated experiments are generated for each timing value between **75 ns and 27.5 ns**, in **2.5 ns steps** — resulting in **19 individual experiments** executed sequentially.
+In this case, dedicated experiments are generated for each timing value between **75 ns and 27.5 ns**, in **2.5 ns steps**, resulting in **19 individual experiments** executed sequentially.

 Thus, ten iterations of the reliability test and the nineteen read latency tests lead to a total of **200 individual experiments** automatically scheduled and performed.
 All parameters not explicitly specified in the configuration use their **default values**.